 - Latex make up sponge « beauty blender » (compact and fine texture)

 Did you know?
 Before applying colour to the stencil, always unload your brush onto a cloth to remove excess paint.

 - Spray bottle (for mixing your colours)

-IMPORTANT: When spraying paint, always work in a well-ventilated area and wear a mask whenever possible.
+Important note: When spraying paint, always work in a well-ventilated area and wear a mask whenever possible.

-3/ TO APPLY COLOUR (different choices):
+3/ To apply colour (different choices):

 - Disposable plate or tear-off palette (for mixing colours and modelling paste)

 - Repositionable spray adhesive and adhesive tape (for stabilizing the stencil)

 - Cotton bud (to apply paint in small areas of the stencil)

 - Water jar (for washing tools)